Abstract cell complex: Basic results

-The notion of an abstract cell complex differs essentially from that of a CW-complex because an abstract cell complex is no Hausdorff space.
+The notion of an abstract cell complex differs essentially from that of a CW-complex because an abstract cell complex is not Hausdorff.
 This is important from the point of view of computer science since it is impossible to explicitly represent a non-discrete Hausdorff space in a computer.
 (The neighborhood of each point in such a space must have infinitely many points).

 The book by V. Kovalevsky contains the description of the theory of locally finite spaces which are a generalization of abstract cell complexes.
 A locally finite space S is a set of points where a subset of S is defined for each point P of S. This subset containing a limited number of points is called the smallest neighborhood of P. A binary neighborhood relation is defined in the set of points of the locally finite space S: The element (point) b is in the neighborhood relation with the element a if b belongs to the smallest neighborhood of the element a.
 New axioms of a locally finite space have been formulated, and it was proven that the space S is in accordance with the axioms only if the neighborhood relation is anti-symmetric and transitive.
 The neighborhood relation is the reflexive hull of the inverse bounding relation.
 It was shown that classical axioms of the topology can be deduced as theorems from the new axioms.
 Therefore, a locally finite space satisfying the new axioms is a particular case of a classical topological space.
 Its topology is a poset topology or Alexandrov topology.